 An organic result appears because it’s relevant to a user’s search terms.
 Generally, the top spots are filled with the pages that most “naturally” suit a searcher’s query.

-Because these are meant to be natural, there’s no added bells and whistles.
+Because these are meant to be natural, there are no added bells and whistles.

 Instead, these results are obtained through organic SEO.